 The usual 4 steps involved in getting your temporary work visa:

-- employer applies for a labour market opinion (sometimes required);
+- employer applies for a labour market impact assessment (sometimes required);

 - employer extends the offer to work to foreign workers;